YB (band): Continued popularity (2011–present)

 In 2011, YB joined a cast of seven artists who provided the original line up for MBC's I Am a Singer, a TV show which proved to be a cultural phenomenon in Korea and across Asia that year winning many awards.
 This led to YB's second wave of huge success, at the same time the show also instated Yoon Do-hyun as its host.
 As a result of a second rise to major popularity, YB performed in several overseas concerts including China, Japan and America.

 YB are regular headliners at many of the biggest Korean rock festivals such as Pentaport and Busan International Rock Festival.
 YB performed in Pyongyang on April 1, 2018.
 They contributed a cover of the Metallica song "Sad But True" to the charity tribute album The Metallica Blacklist, released in September 2021.

-On September 19, 2024, it was announced that Scott Hellowell will leave the group in October.
+On September 19, 2024, it was announced that Scott Hellowell would leave the group in October.